 I created this blog back in 2016 when I was going to spend a semester abroad at Oxford University (hence the name).
 I don’t believe in social media, so I created this as a way to keep family (mostly my parents) and some friends up to date.
-Essentially, it was a travel blog, as a majority of what I wrote was about my trip before hand to Iceland and my trip in the middle to Switzerland.
+Essentially, it was a travel blog, as a majority of what I wrote was about my trip beforehand to Iceland and my trip in the middle to Switzerland.
 After I returned, I had no use for it and left it dormant for about four years.

-After we arrive, I plan to use this blog to write about the process of setting up and establishing the first classical Christian school in England.
-Also, I have great hope to travel often, even if it is just in walks to the countryside.
-We already have a car waiting for us in England, and I have a pipe-dream of a summer road trip across Europe at some point.
-We will see.
+From here on, I plan to use this blog to write about the process of setting up and establishing the first classical Christian school in England.
+Also, I have great hope to travel often, even if only through walks to the countryside.

 Finally, I have a hope that it could prove a helpful guide if anyone else ends up embarking on a similar journey.
 I don’t know how likely it is that anyone in the future will find themselves packing up their life to move internationally to start a classical school with missionary funding.
 However, just in case they do, they could look here for advice.